-The Minerals Management Division (MMD) of the Commissioners of the Land Office manages 1,108,129.54 mineral acres for the benefit of the beneficiaries of the nine trust funds.
+The Minerals Management Division (MMD) of the Commissioners of the Land Office manages over 1.1 million mineral acres for the beneficiaries of the nine trust funds.
 These lands are located in 75 of the 77 counties across the state.
-The MMD staff is responsible for the oversight of approximately 6,000 wells and 7,000 active oil and gas leases.
-Additionally, the staff manages 100,000 mineral acres for several state agencies, the largest being Office of Management and Enterprise Services, Oklahoma State University, and Oklahoma Department of Wildlife Conservation.
+The MMD staff is responsible for the oversight of approximately 4,500 active oil and gas leases.
+Additionally, the staff manages 100,000 mineral acres for several state agencies, including the Office of Management and Enterprise Services, Oklahoma State University, and Oklahoma Department of Wildlife Conservation.

-In order to maximize revenue, the MMD must maintain an exacting inventory of what is owned, what is leased and what is available to lease.
-This effort is complicated by a horizontal Pugh clause enacted by Commissioners in 1977 that is one of the trusts most valuable assets.
+In order to maximize revenue, the MMD must maintain a precise inventory of what is owned, what is leased and what is available to lease.
+This effort is complicated by the horizontal and vertical Pugh clauses.

-Since 2007, the oil and gas lease sale has yielded $314,373,707.31 in bonus money.
-This is more bonus money than had previously been generated since statehood.
-These funds are now distributed directly to the beneficiaries and have been of great benefit during the past few lean budget cycles.
+Since 2007, the oil and gas lease auctions have yielded over $300 million in bonus revenue.
+This is more bonus revenue than had previously been generated since statehood.
+These funds are distributed directly to the beneficiaries and have a significant impact on Oklahoma education.